-From 1993 to 2003, Redeemer planted daughter churches throughout the New York metro area.
+From 1993 to 2006 Redeemer planted daughter churches throughout the New York Metro area.
 The first two were in Greenwich Village (The Village Church) and Rye, New York (Trinity Presbyterian).
 In partnership with others, New Song Fellowship in Harlem and North Shore Presbyterian in Oyster Bay, Long Island were established.
-Since its founding in 2000, the Redeemer Church Planting Center has provided resources including financing, mentoring, leadership and ministers for these and many other church plants.
-Other daughter, granddaughter or sister churches planted include the Teaneck, Hoboken and Montclair churches in New Jersey, as well as Grace Church in Palo Alto California, and Harbour Church in San Diego.
-Church plants in cities outside the U.S. include Toronto, Budapest, Sao Paulo and London.
+Since its founding in 1998 the Redeemer Church Planting Center has provided resources, including financing, mentoring, leadership and ministers, for these and many other church plants.
+Other daughter/granddaughter/sister churches planted include: the Teaneck, Hoboken, and Montclair churches in New Jersey, Grace Church in Palo Alto California, and Harbour Church in San Diego.
+Church plants in cities outside the U.S. included Toronto, Budapest, Sao Paulo and London.

-As of fall 2003, the development of Redeemer's multisite model had taken shape with an East Side location for morning and evening congregations and two separate West Side sites for a morning and evening congregation.
-Even so, by the fall of 2004, Sunday attendance averaged approximately 4,200 people at four services weekly.
-The need to purchase property (instead of bequeathing the instability of renting to the next generation) became unavoidable, so Redeemer conducted a Vision Campaign in the fall of 2005.
-The theme of the campaign was “Serving our neighbors, changing the world.”
-Funds were raised to start new community formation ministries, enable more churches to be planted, and purchase property in Manhattan for the purpose of building Redeemer’s first Community and Worship Center.
+By fall of 2004 Sunday attendance averaged approximately 4200 people at four services weekly and the need to purchase property became unavoidable.
+So Redeemer conducted a Vision Campaign in the fall of 2005, the theme of which was “Serving our neighbors, changing the world.”
+Funds were raised to start new community-formation ministries, enable more churches to be planted, and to purchase property in Manhattan for the purpose of building Redeemer’s first community and worship center.

-The Vision campaign resulted in pledges of $19.2 million and at the end of 2006, Redeemer entered into contract to purchase a property at 150 West 83rd Street.
-In addition, several ministries have been started or grown as a direct result.
-The Center for Faith & Work has expanded—most significantly by launching comprehensive professional development ministries for artists and entrepreneurs, as well as an extensive mentorship program for young professionals (Gotham Fellows).
+The Vision campaign resulted in pledges of $19.2 million and at the end of 2006 Redeemer entered into contract to purchase a property at 150 West 83rd Street.
+In addition, several ministries were started or grown as a direct result.
+The Center for Faith & Work has expanded—most significantly, by launching comprehensive professional development ministries for artists (The Arts Greenhouse), entrepreneurs (The Entrepreneurship Initiative) and an extensive mentorship program for young professionals (Gotham Fellows).
 In addition, the Redeemer Church Planting Center nearly doubled the total number of churches it helped start worldwide through the help of funding from this campaign.

-In March of 2007, Redeemer grew from four to five worship services, offering an additional West Side evening service) and Sunday worship attendance increased to approximately 4800.
-And by the end of 2008, congregation-wide involvement in weekly fellowship groups had increased dramatically, more than doubling in a three-year span to about 3,000 congregants who were involved in weekly Bible study and fellowship.
+In March of 2007 Redeemer grew from four to five worship services (offering an additional West Side evening service) and Sunday worship attendance increased to approximately 4800.
+And by the end of 2008, congregation wide involvement in weekly fellowship groups had increased dramatically more than doubling in a three year span to approximately 3,000 congregants who were involved in weekly Bible study and fellowship.